Carnival Glory

 Carnival Glory is a Conquest-class cruise ship operated by Carnival Cruise Line.
 She is the second of five Conquest-class cruise ships.
-As of May 2024, she operates out of Port Canaveral.
+As of August 2025, she operates out of Port Canaveral.

+Carnival Glory, constructed by Fincantieri at their Monfalcone shipyard in Italy, was floated out in 2003.
+The ship features two pools, a 214-foot water slide, six whirlpools, and a 13,300 square foot spa.
+It underwent refurbishment in 2012 and 2017, receiving new features and renovated areas.
+Carnival Glory has operated from various ports, including Miami, New York City, New Orleans and Norfolk, Virginia, and as of 2025, its home port is Port Canaveral, Florida.
+The ship has experienced several incidents, including passengers falling overboard or from balconies, and a collision with Carnival Legend in 2019, which resulted in minor injuries to six passengers.

 Construction

 Built by Fincantieri at their Monfalcone shipyard in Friuli-Venezia Giulia, northern Italy, she was floated out on July 19, 2003, and christened by American physicist and astronaut Dr Sally Ride.

 Facilities

 Carnival Glory has two pools, six whirlpools, and a 214 ft water slide.
 The ship also features a 13,300 square foot spa.

 Refits

 Carnival Glory was first drydocked in November 2012 for refurbishment.

 In February and March 2017, she received a new "WaterWorks" feature, along with renovations of additional areas aboard the ship.

+Between January and March 2024 she was serviced in Cádiz, Spain, including being drydocked for two weeks.

 Areas of operation

 In November 2009, Carnival Glory was redeployed to Miami.
 Later in June 2010, Carnival Glory began conducting summer cruises out of New York City, undertaking Canadian-bound cruises.
 Carnival Glory also has cruised out of Norfolk, Virginia.